phipyao/ds3001/README.md

-I did q1 and q2
+I did q1 and q2 in the assignments folder